pyepics/pyepics/doc/advanced.rst

 model, with contexts holding sets of threads as well as Channels and Process Variables.
-For non-threaded work, a process will use a single context that is initialized prior doing any real CA work (done in :meth:`ca.initialize_libca`).
+For non-threaded work, a process will use a single context that is initialized prior doing any real CA work (done in :meth:`epics.ca.initialize_libca`).
 In a threaded application, each new thread begins with a new, uninitialized context that must be initialized or replaced.
-Thus each new python thread that will interact with CA must either explicitly create its own context with :meth:`ca.create_context` (and then, being a good citizen, destroy this context as the thread ends with :meth:`ca.destroy_context`) or attach to an existing context.
+Thus each new python thread that will interact with CA must either explicitly create its own context with :meth:`epics.ca.create_context` (and then, being a good citizen, destroy this context as the thread ends with :meth:`epics.ca.destroy_context`) or attach to an existing context.

 The generally recommended approach is to use a single CA context throughout an entire process and have each thread attach to the first context created